mavryk-network/mavryk-protocol/docs/protocols/019_paris.rst

 Environment Version
 -------------------

-This protocol requires a different protocol environment version than Oxford.
+This protocol requires a different protocol environment version than Atlas.
-It requires protocol environment V12, compared to V11 for Oxford.
+It requires protocol environment V12, compared to V11 for Atlas.

 - Removed ``Z.extract`` and ``Z.extract_signed`` from all inactive protocols environments.